 The Function of A Brake Caliper

 The brake caliper receives its energy from the hydraulic system which is activated as soon as you press the brake.
-The master cylinder uses brake fluid to build pressure which forces a piston to move and create force multiple-folds to restrict your car’s movement.
+The master cylinder uses brake fluid to build pressure which forces a piston to move and create a force to restrict your car’s movement.

 Bad Brake Caliper Symptoms

 As time passes, the brake calipers age and lose their performance.
-The biggest player behind their loss in performance is heat caused by friction.
+The biggest reason behind this loss in performance is heat caused by friction.
 After all, the brake calipers are made of metal, so they feel the heat the most out of all the other braking components.
 When they do fail, they start to create a number of problems for the driver and the car, which are easily noticeable.

 Almost every major function of a car requires fluid or lubricant to work properly.
 The brake calipers work the same way.
 They use the brake fluid from the master cylinder to press on the brake rotors, which in turn stop the car.
-The fluid itself is restricted by a number of seals, however, when they fail, the entire fluid leaks and your brake calipers become unresponsive.
+The fluid itself is restricted by a number of seals, however, when they fail, the fluid leaks and your brake calipers become unresponsive.
 The leaking fluid can be seen just below the brake calipers or the master cylinder nearby.
 You could also inspect brake fluid leakage from inside the engine bay where a container holds reserve brake fluid for emergency use.
 If that reserve is empty, it means your brake fluid has reached critical levels and you need to either refill the container or visit the mechanic to talk about resealing the master cylinder.

-Noise from The Brakes
+Noise From The Brakes

 The brake calipers are activated when a piston near the master cylinder extends itself to create force.
-It is possible that the piston gets locked up in a certain position due to extreme wear and tear caused by heat and friction, resulting in a brake caliper locking in place.
+It is possible that the piston gets locked up in a certain position due to extreme wear and tear caused by heat and friction, resulting in the brake caliper locking in place.
 A locked brake caliper will cause a car to sway in one direction.
 Thus, if you feel your car is moving in one particular direction all of a sudden, you need to get your brake calipers checked.
 And while you are at it, get your sway bar inspected as well, because a problem with the sway bar has the same effect.

 Car Takes Time to Stop